- Stay Focused On the Customer Experience

 Selling a great service plan is one of the best ways to deepen relationships and move customer accounts into a more strategic position.

-Offering excellent customer service at every point during the integration process is a critical way to signal to a customer that you’re the right company for them.
+Offering excellent customer service at every point during the integration process is a critical way to signal to customers that you’re the right company for them.

 How important is it?
 According to the data, 90% of customers are more likely to purchase additional products and services, and 93% are more likely to be repeat customers at companies with excellent customer service.